Do you want to find a remote job?

-- Are you tech savvy?
+- Are you tech-savvy?
 Remember there will be no IT guy on-hand to come and fix your laptop or printer.

 You can narrow your search to local remote positions or search for remote jobs within certain countries, cities, and towns.

-Remember some organisations will be happy to have a pool of global employees, but it is ultimately your responsibility to meet all the legal requirements and pay all taxes according to your residency status.
+Remember some organizations will be happy to have a pool of global employees, but it is ultimately your responsibility to meet all the legal requirements and pay all taxes according to your residency status.

-Use filters for positions you are interested in and remember to search for full-time, part-time, employee, self-employed, freelancer, remote employee.
+Use filters for positions you are interested in and remember to search for full-time, part-time, employee, self-employed, freelancer, or remote employee.

-Think about what makes you stand out from the crowd?
+Think about what makes you stand out from the crowd.

 Write your CV outlining your skills, and also what experience you can bring to the role.